 We’re looking for 31 such people whose stories we can highlight each day throughout the month of July on NRPA’s social media pages.
 We want the world to see what we already know — park and recreation professionals are our unsung heroes making our communities great places to live, work and play.

 Do you have a colleague, working in this field, who you think deserves a day of national recognition?
-Submit a photo of them below, along with a short story about how they’ve impacted you or your community.
+Submit a photo of them below, along with a short story about how they’ve impacted you or your community and about the life-changing — and in many cases, life-saving — work they do.
 We’re not worried about self-promotion, either, so feel free to nominate yourself, as well!

 Please note: If there's a volunteer in your community who has made an impact and worked in a similar capacity as someone employed at your agency, you can nominate them, too.

 The 31 people selected will also be featured on the cover of the July issue of Parks & Recreation magazine, and get the chance to have their story featured in the issue.

 The 31 people will be chosen by a review panel looking to showcase people from all sizes of agencies, geographic areas, cultural backgrounds and job functions.